hamnarauf/Sports-Complex-Management-System/README.md

 # Sports-Complex-Management-System

 A Java based desktop application made for Sports Complex Management.
-The objective is to make a system that can manage the records, data and servicing activity of different sports, players, coach, management all at a time through a single platform.
+The objective is to make a system that can manage the records, data and servicing activities of different sports, players, coach, management all at a time through a single platform.

 ## Project Description
 - JavaFX (FXML) for front-end, CSS for styling